seL4/l4v/proof/infoflow/timeprotection/timeprot-handover_2023-07.md

     L4V_ARCH=RISCV64 AINVS_QUICK_AND_DIRTY=true ACCESS_QUICK_AND_DIRTY=true INFOFLOW_QUICK_AND_DIRTY=true make -j3 InfoFlow
     L4V_ARCH=RISCV64 AINVS_QUICK_AND_DIRTY=true ACCESS_QUICK_AND_DIRTY=true INFOFLOW_QUICK_AND_DIRTY=true ./isabelle/bin/isabelle jedit -d . -l InfoFlow

+## Background information

+### TA set accounting in ASpec

+In the ASpec, we now account for addresses touched by the kernel by adding them to the TA set using the ghost functions `touch_object` and `touch_objects` *prior* to their actual access via any function that mentions `kheap`, the kernel object heap; these functions include `get_object`, `get_tcb` and others.

+To enforce that our TA-set accounting is sufficient (covers all actual `kheap` accesses), we typically now have `kheap`-accessing functions do the following:
+1. invoke the `f_kheap True` wrapper, which returns the kernel object only if all addresses associated with it lie within the TA set, otherwise `None`.
+2. `assert` that it did not return `None`.
+Note that it is the `corres` proofs in Refine that will enforce that these ASpec-level assertions hold.

+Note that most old `kheap` accesses in the ASpec will now use `f_kheap True`, and conversely `f_kheap True` will typically only be seen in ASpec functions.
+However, there are a few instances where we have the ASpec use `f_kheap False` to gather objects before adding them to the TA set using `touch_objects`.

+Moreover, pre-existing predicate definitions including abstract invariants will typically use `f_kheap False` to correspond to their old behaviour referring to the state of the `kheap` directly without considering the state of the TA set.

 ## Outstanding task details and examples for TP verification of ASpec

 ### TA equivalence proofs as part of the unwinding relation